We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 9. Vaginal discharge

-These changes are not usually harmful, but alternations in color or odor could indicate an infection.
-Anyone who is concerned about such changes should speak with their medical provider.
+These changes are not usually harmful, but alterations in color or odor could point to an infection.

 10. Eye changes

 People who wear contact lenses can talk to their ophthalmologist if they notice any changes in their vision or lens tolerance.

 The pill is safe for most females to use.
 However, research has linked its use with certain risks.
 Therefore, before taking birth control pills, it is important to discuss individual risk factors with a healthcare provider.